ez-language/ez/README.md

 print(result) // 15
 ```

-In the example above, we're importing the `math` module that contains the functions `add` and `subtract`, which we can call in the main code.
+In the example above, we're importing the `math` module that contains the functions `sum` and `subtract`, which we can call in the main code.

 ---